 Hello and welcome to The Tattooed Book

-Are you ready to fall in love with books or are you already head over heels?
+Are you ready to fall in love with books, or are you already head over heels?
 Either way, you’ve come to the right place.
 Whether it’s book reviews, news or anything book related, you’ll find it here.
-Originally The Tattooed Book was a simple book review blog but as a book geek, I know I adore all the news, gossip and merch too, so I decided to branch out.
-More recently, I’ve fallen in love with audiobooks and podcasts so you’ll see more about them too.
+Originally, The Tattooed Book was strictly a book review blog, but I’m also interested in news, gossip, and general pop culture, so I’ll branch out from time to time.
+Recently, I’ve been listening to more audiobooks and podcasts, so you’ll probably see more about them as well.

-Considering I launched The Tattooed Book over nine years ago, I guess it’s time to do an ‘about me’ page.
-I know, rushing the relationship but call me needy.
+Considering I launched The Tattooed Book over a decade ago, I guess it’s time to do an ‘About me’ page.
+I know, rushing the relationship; call me needy.

 How I started reviewing

-I started The Tattooed Book when I was working for Waterstones in Guildford High Street.
-I was devouring roughly three books a week, but I suffer from Chronic Fatigue Syndrome (insert the obligatory lazy person joke here) and it really takes a toll on my memory.
-I started writing reviews to help me remember what I’d read and how I felt about it.
+I started The Tattooed Book when I worked at Waterstones in Guildford High Street.
+I was devouring roughly three books a week, but I suffer from Postural Orthostatic Tachycardia Syndrome (PoTS), Hypermobile Ehlers-Danlos Syndrome (hEDS) and Myalgic Encephalomyelitis (ME), and that can take a toll on my memory.
+I started writing reviews to help me remember the details about what I’d read and how I felt about it.
 I was quite surprised when people actually started reading my reviews, but from there, I was hooked.
-My concept for The Tattooed Book changed from a personal journal to a place where I could help people find their perfect reads.
+My concept for The Tattooed Book has evolved from a personal journal to a website where I could help people find their perfect reads.
+This way, I never have to stop being a bookseller.

 I adored running the front of the store at Waterstones.
-Apart from one time when a gentleman threatened to stab me.
-I guess every job has its bad days!
-However, I had a great time there and thanks to my wonderful manager (Erika you rock!), I was shortlisted for Young Bookseller of the Year at The Bookseller Industry Awards.
-Working in store and running events also meant I got to meet some incredible authors such as Peter James, Eowyn Ivey and even Corey Taylor from Slipknot (swoon).
-But all good things come to an end, and as my pay stayed the same, my bills rose and I had to move on.
-On that note; pay booksellers a living wage!
+I had a great time there, and thanks to my wonderful manager (Erika, you changed my life in the best possible way), I was shortlisted for Young Bookseller of the Year at The Bookseller Industry Awards.
+Bookselling and running events also meant I got to meet incredible authors such as Peter James, Eowyn Ivey and even Corey Taylor from Slipknot.
+But all good things come to an end, and as my pay stayed the same, my bills increased, I had to move on.
+On that note, pay booksellers a living wage!

 Career

-I have a degree in Animal Management that qualifies me for nothing (I had the worst careers advice ever) and struggled to find work after graduating.
-Due to being tattooed and after being approached on MySpace (showing my age there) I ended up doing alt modelling, hair modelling and extra work until I fell into books.
-I worked for Jamie Stevens for British Hairdresser of the Year, did a season for Toxico clothing and you can find me in Bring Me the Horizon video.
+I have a degree in Animal Management, qualifying me for absolutely nothing (I had the worst career advice ever), and I struggled to find work after graduating.
+After being approached on MySpace (showing my age), I ended up doing clothes modelling, hair modelling and background work until I fell into books.
+I worked with Jamie Stevens for British Hairdresser of the Year, did a season for Toxico clothing and you can find me in several music videos, including one for Bring Me the Horizon.
 I was once given the perfect backhanded compliment of ‘you’re perfect for make-up, your face is so blank without it.
-There’s nothing going on at all’.
-If you can beat that one, let me know, I’d love to hear it!
+There’s nothing going on at all.’
+If you can beat that one, let me know, I’d love to hear it.

-Since I started The Tattooed Book I’ve been lucky enough to work with some wonderful people and have had articles published with a number of outlets including The Bookseller, The Guardian online, Starburst magazine, We Love This Book and Things and Ink magazine.
+Since I started The Tattooed Book, I’ve been lucky enough to work with some wonderful people and have had articles published by a number of outlets, including The Bookseller, The Guardian, Starburst Magazine, We Love This Book and Things and Ink magazine.

-I am currently a content executive within private education.
-I have an aim to start my own content marketing company in the future.
+I am currently a senior content writer in the financial sector, and I aim to start my own content marketing company in the future.

-To make a long story short, if a book is f*cked up, I’ll probably going to enjoy it.
+To make a long story short, if a book is considered bleak, I’ll probably enjoy it.
 Whether that’s horror, true crime, psychological thrillers or translated literary fiction.
-Bring me your dark books and your witchy sh*t!
+However, literary curve balls and book club reads often sneak into my favourites too.

 Here are some themes I love:

-If you’re looking for somewhere to start on my blog then here’s a couple of my favourite posts to get you going:
+If you’re looking for somewhere to start on my blog, here are a couple of my favourite posts to get you going:

 Book review of Skin by Roald Dahl